ettore9x9/pyplot-sa/README.md

 >
 >We can reject the null hypothesis.

 ### Average time of a lap ###

 Robots' average time of a lap for different arenas.
+We notice that *my_controller* has some samples more than *given_controller*: this because the second one has a higher chance of failure.

 <p align="center">
 <img src="./images/lap_times.png" width=50%>
 </p>

 If we make the difference between the previous results, we obtain the following distribution.
+We considered only coupled data.

 <p align="center">
 <img src="./images/lap_time_diff.png" width=50%>